 Assassinated Healthcare CEO’s Chilling Last Concerns

-Brian Thompson, the 50-year-old chief executive officer of UnitedHealthcare, expressed concerns about the company’s eroding public reputation months before he was killed in a shooting incident in midtown Manhattan, New York, on December 4, 2024.
+Brian Thompson, the 50-year-old chief executive officer of UnitedHealthcare, expressed concerns about the company’s eroding public reputation months before he was killed in a shooting incident in midtown Manhattan, New York City, on December 4, 2024.

 An anonymous source informed The Washington Post that Thompson was well aware of the public’s dissatisfaction with UnitedHealthcare’s perceived actions.
 “He was actively articulating a vision that helped better educate and help people understand what the company is doing,” said the source.